BoringCode/ClearSkies/readme.md

 ###Production Build
 _Run with `grunt build`_

-Minifies all files from `src/` for production.
+Minifies and concats all files from `src/` for production.

 ###Deployment
 _Run with `grunt dist`_